6 Ways to Boost Your Immune SystemDec. 14, 2021 - Katie McCallum

-There are plenty of supplements and products in the grocery store that claim to help boost your immune system.
-But while it may sound like a no-brainer, boosting your immune system is actually much harder to accomplish than you might think — and for good reason.
+There are plenty of supplements and products that claim to help improve immunity.
+But boosting your immune system is a bit harder to accomplish than you may think — and for good reason.

 As with most things in your body, a healthy diet is key to a strong immune system.
 This means making sure you eat plenty of vegetables, fruits, legumes, whole grains, lean protein and healthy fats.

 In addition to providing your immune system the energy it needs, a healthy diet can help ensure you're getting sufficient amounts of the micronutrients that play a role in maintaining your immune system, including:

 - Vitamin B6, found in chicken, salmon, tuna, bananas, green vegetables and potatoes (with the skin)

 - Vitamin C, found in citrus fruit, including oranges and strawberries, as well as tomatoes, broccoli and spinach

 - Vitamin E, found in almonds, sunflower and safflower oil, sunflower seeds, peanut butter and spinach